javiergs/Artemis/README.md

 * version 3.0 do not allow user to go next without answering SAM; show the ArtEmis prediction; and, store SAM answers into the data file.

 * version 4.0 logger capabilities to track errors in using Insight Headset

+* version 4.1 it is possible to select the folder were local data will be stored; extra log messages added.